 - If you start to feel ‘pressured’ bear in mind the surgeon may just be looking for a quick sale.
 An undercover study by Which? showed that a misleading sales pitch, questionable charges and lack of time (trying to get you to book the same day whilst in the consultation) were all situations when you should be wary.

-At Focus standard LASIK costs start at £3950 for both eyes, Cataract surgery starts at £5400 for both eyes and Refractive Lens Exchange (RLE) starts at £5400 for both eyes.
+At Focus Clinic, femtosecond LASIK prices start at £4,400 for both eyes.
+Cataract surgery and Refractive Lens Exchange (RLE) start at £6,000 for both eyes.
 We also offer interest-free finance, which can help make your treatment a bit more affordable and manageable.

 When can I go back to work?